secretsciencelab/secretcampfire/docs/FAQ.md

 ---

-## Why does my Heroku blog go to sleep after a while, and why does it take a long time to start back up again?
+## Why does my Heroku instance go to sleep after a while, and why does it take a long time to start back up again?

-When you deploy your `secret campfire` blog on Heroku for free, they set you up on their free `Dyno`.
+When you deploy your `secret campfire` on Heroku for free, they set you up on their free `Dyno`.
 By default, that gives you 550 free hours per month.
 And if it receives no traffic for 30 minutes, your `Dyno` goes to sleep.
-If your blog gets visited while asleep, it will wake up again after a short delay. (https://devcenter.heroku.com/articles/free-dyno-hours).
+If your site gets visited while asleep, it will wake up again after a short delay. (https://devcenter.heroku.com/articles/free-dyno-hours).

-To prevent your blog from sleeping, you can set up a service like Pingdom or New Relic to periodically ping your site.
-But if you do that, your blog will run 24/7 and you'll blow through your free quota in 23 days.
+To prevent your site from sleeping, you can set up a service like Pingdom or New Relic to periodically ping your site.
+But if you do that, your site will run 24/7 and you'll blow through your free quota in 23 days.

-To keep your blog running 24/7 forever, you'll have to add your credit card to Heroku.
+To keep your site running 24/7 forever, you'll have to add your credit card to Heroku.
 That upgrades you to 1000 free hours per month.
 Your card will not be charged as long as you stay on the free tier.

 ---